Lithium for ADHD

 3. Lithium for ADHD

-A randomized, double-blind, crossover design study of 32 adults with ADHD compared 8 weeks of MPH (up to 40 mg/day) and 8 weeks of lithium (up to 1 200 mg/day).
-In this study, 48% showed good improvement in ADHD symptoms with MPH and 37% with lithium.1
+A randomized, double-blind crossover design study of 32 adults with ADHD compared 8 weeks of MPH (up to 40 mg/day) and 8 weeks of lithium (up to 1,200 mg/day).
+A good improvement in ADHD symptoms was seen in 48% of those taking MPH and 37% of those taking lithium.1

-One study of response to lithium in bipolar disorder found a correlation between poorer response and increased Polygenic Risc Score of ADHD, MDD, or (especially) schizophrenia.2
+A study on the response to lithium in bipolar disorder found a correlation between a poorer response and an increased polygenic risk score of ADHD, MDD or (in particular) schizophrenia.2

-We are not aware of any other studies.
-The use of lithium in ADHD cannot be recommended on this basis.
+We are not aware of any further studies.
+The use of lithium for ADHD cannot be recommended on this basis.

 Especially at the beginning of lithium treatment: